ailouislu/ailouislu/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently looking for a job as a Java developer or a React developer in New Zealand ...
-- 🌱 I’m currently learning Java, React, C#, and AWS ...
+- 🌱 I’m currently learning Java, React, Python, and AWS ...
 - 😄 I’m developing some awesome projects ... https://books.nzlouis.com

 - 💬 I’m hoping to talk with you ...          https://www.linkedin.com/in/nzlouis